Lex-DRL/AID-guide/Building_better_worlds.md

 > Here, replace `<blablabla>` (including `<>`) with your description.
 Note that `I interpret this as` is also a part of the same input, at a new line.
 It's an enforcement for the AI to continue the sentence.
 </details>

-Another discord user, `Onyx`, suggested different way of doing the same thing:
+Another discord user, `Onyx`, suggested another way of doing the same thing:
 <details>
 <summary>Onyx approach</summary>